 Stock up on bird seed and grab a pair of binoculars!
-Whether you live in the country or in the city, you can have fun learning about wildlife in your own backyard.
-Here are some bird activities for kids to you started.
+Whether you live in the country or in the city, you can have fun learning about wildlife in your own backyard!
+Here are 20 bird activities for kids to get you started:

 - Make Your Own Bird Feeder.
 Kids can make their own bird feeder using a pine cone that has been covered in peanut butter (or any other kind of nut butter) and rolled in bird seed.
 Hang it from a branch with some yarn and watch the birds fly in to feast!
 Here is a list of many different ways to make your own bird feeders! (http://nurturestore.co.uk/how-to-make-a-bird-feeder)

 - Make Your Own Suet Cakes During the winter months, birds benefit from a little extra fat in their diet to help them stay warm.
 Suet provides this extra needed fat.
 You can make your own suet cakes and use up the lard fat that is always left over after cooking beef.
 Simply warm up the beef lard until it turns into liquid and mix it with some bird seed.
 Then pour it into a pan and when it cools you will have suet “cakes”.
 Here is one set of instructions for making homemade suet cakes (She doesn’t use beef fat, but she gives you the recipe and the exact amounts of each ingredient.
 Just use your beef lard instead of substituting for the pre-packaged stuff.)
 I love that now you can actually do something with all that leftover fat!

 - Make observations in your front yard.
 Take notes and listen to different bird calls.
 Certain birds like certain foods.
 Try adding something new to your bird food mix and see if you can attract a new bird species.
 What kind of birds do small seeds attract?
 What kind of birds and do peanuts attract?
 Here is a free printable bird watching book that your kids can use to keep track of the different birds that they observe.